surajthaqurie/reactReduxDemo/README.md

 # reactReduxDemo
-In this Repository demo use Redux Middlerware (Thunk &amp; Saga) as well as demo of testing(jest)for Saga.
+In this Repository demo use Redux Middlerware (Thunk &amp; Saga) as well as demo of Jest test of Saga.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).